 In terms of the Fair Credit Reporting Act (FCRA), an employer is only obligated to share information from a background check with a candidate, IF that information is used to disqualify them.
 A candidate is not legally entitled to the information if it is not used to disqualify them.

 If you have given consent to a prospective employer to conduct a background check and are disqualified; ask them if the decision was based on information from the background check that was used so that you can enforce your rights if necessary.

 The FCRA compels employers to issue a written “pre-adverse action notice” to candidates who have been disqualified based on the results of a background check.
 The notice should:

-- State the name, address, and contact details of the entity that prepared the background check.
+- State the name, address, and contact details of the entity that conducted the check,

-- Contain a disclaimer that the background check company did not contribute to the decision to disqualify.
+- Guarantee the background check company had no contribute to disqualify,

-- Make a free copy of the report available.
+- Make a free copy of the report available, and

-- Summarize a candidate’s rights and specify that they may contact the background check company to dispute any inaccurate findings.
+- Summarize a candidate’s rights and specify that they may dispute any inaccurate findings with the background check company conducting the check.

-You may run a background check on yourself.
+Running a background check on yourself is highly advised.
 This can help you to verify or dispute any information in a background check report that they might provide.